Fargo-Moorhead Metropolitan Area Flood Risk Management Project

 As proposed by the Fargo-Moorhead Metro Diversion Board of Authority, the Project design features include, but are not limited to, a 30-mile long diversion channel, a 6-mile long connecting channel, 12 miles of tie-back embankments, 4 miles of overflow embankment, levee/floodwall features in Fargo, North Dakota and Moorhead, Minnesota.
 Operation of the constructed features would raise flood stages on approximately 33,000-acres within a 60-square mile (38,400-acre) staging area.
 Flows would be controlled via two hydraulic structures, one on the Red River and one on the Wild Rice River.
 The hydraulic structure on the Red River would require a Dam Safety permit from the DNR.
 The Wild Rice River structure would be located in North Dakota and not subject to Minnesota permit requirements.

 The DNR has determined that the proposed water control structure on the Red River would be classified as a Class I Dam under the State's Dam Safety permitting rules (MN Rules part 6115.0340).
 Therefore, the DNR must produce an Environmental Impact Statement (EIS) for the proposed project as required by MN Rules part 4410.4400, subpart 18.
 The State will use the EIS to assess the potential for significant environmental impacts from the Fargo-Moorhead Metropolitan Area Flood Risk Reduction Project (Project).
 An environmental analysis and project alternatives analysis will be performed in accordance with the Minnesota Environmental Policy Act (MEPA).
-The Project would need a DNR Dam Safety permit prior to construction.
+The water control structure would need a DNR Dam Safety permit prior to construction.
 The DNR will utilize the USACE documentation to the extent practicable during the State's environmental review process.

 Note: The following links are to external sites.
 They are not maintained by the DNR and the content is not verified by the DNR.